okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 ## Update configurations

 Update your Okta org to allow for AMFA.
-The following steps show you how to create a setup where your users are prompted for an additional authenticator when they sign in on a new device.
+The following steps set up your org to prompt users with an additional authenticator when they are on a new device.
 Subsequent sign-ins only require a username and password.
-Customize these steps to fit your company's needs.
 The steps are as follows:

 1. [Create your Okta org](#create-your-okta-org)
 1. [Add a new global sign-on policy](#add-a-new-global-sign-on-policy)